Katsura Tree Cercidiphyllum japonicum

 - Flower Description:

 - Insignificant flowers are produced on dioecious (having separate male and female) trees.
-Female flowers are small and green male flowers are red.
+The green female flowers are small, while male flowers are red.
 They appear in early spring for only a week and are wind-pollinated.
 Dioecious; male flowers with calyx & numerous stamens; female flower with 4 winged sepals, 4-6 carpels.

 -